|Court:||United States District Court for the Western District of Pennsylvania|

 The truth began to be revealed on June 27, 2018, when Mylan revealed that the FDA had investigated the Morgantown plant in the Spring of 2018—the second FDA investigation of that plant in less than two years.
 According to the FDA, the Morgantown plant exhibited “significant deficiencies in [its] cleaning process[es],” “numerous instances of a lack of oversight,” and “multiple instances” of Mylan chemists re-cleaning and re-swabbing quality control testing machines “multiple times until passing results were obtained.”
 As a result of these violations, Mylan was ultimately forced to reveal that it would be dramatically “restructuring” its Morgantown facility, including by terminating hundreds of employees, and reported a surprise quarterly loss on May 7, 2019, which the Company attributed, in part, to the Morgantown “restructuring.”
 The disclosures concerning Mylan’s misconduct and its impact on the Company’s business and financial condition caused the value of Mylan stock to decline dramatically, resulting in significant damages to investors.

 The complaint is based on an extensive investigation and a careful evaluation of the merits of this case.
 To view the complaint, click on the Case Documents tab on the left-hand side of the page.
 BLB&G filed this action on behalf of the Public Employees’ Retirement System of Mississippi, and the case is captioned Public Employees’ Retirement System of Mississippi v.
 Mylan N.V., No. 2:20-cv-955 (W.D.
 Pa.).
-Our amended complaint will be due November 13, 2020.
-Defendants motion to dismiss our amended complaint will be due January 19, 2021.
-Our opposition to Defendants' motion to dismiss will be due March 16, 2021, and Defendants' reply will be due April 3, 2021.
+Plaintiffs’ amended complaint was filed November 13, 2020.
+Defendants filed their motion to dismiss the amended complaint on January 19, 2021, which Plaintiffs opposed on March 16, 2021.
+Oral argument on Defendants' motion took place on March 14, 2023, and the Court issued its decision— granting in part and denying in part the motion to dismiss—on May 18, 2023.
+The Court found that Plaintiffs had pled an actionable misrepresentation in their Amended Complaint, but the parties disagree on the extent to which Plaintiffs’ scheme liability claims remain.
+On June 20, 2023, Plaintiffs filed a motion seeking clarification on the Court’s decision with respect to their scheme liability claims.
+On July 17, 2023, Defendants filed a motion for judgment on the pleadings, seeking to dismiss Plaintiffs’ remaining claims under Rule 12(c) of the Federal Rules of Civil Procedure.
+On August 31, 2023, Plaintiffs opposed Defendants’ motion for judgment on the pleadings, and Defendants filed a reply on October 20, 2023.